 One backdoor around the exclusivity of the workers’ compensation states in many states, like Florida or Texas, for example, is if the employer is grossly negligent, they can be a claim for negligence.

 In Vermont, a Chayer v.
-Ethan Allen, plaintiff was employed at the Ethan Allen’s furniture manufacturing plant in Orleans, Vermont.
-Plaintiff worked on a double-end tenoning machine which is essentially a conveyor belt on which furniture rests as they move forward the machine’s saw blades.
+Ethan Allen, the plaintiff was employed at Ethan Allen’s furniture manufacturing plant in Orleans, Vermont.
+Plaintiff worked on a double-end tenoning machine which is essentially a conveyor belt on which furniture rests as they move forward between the machine’s saw blades.
 Plaintiff inadvertently placed his hand on the belt and his hand caught in a “pinch point” and was pulled into the blades which cut off his hand.
-He had tried to turn off the machine’s shutoff switch but was unable to do so.
-Plaintiff personal injury lawyer claimed that Ethan Allen knew and discussed this very risk and did not take the necessary precautions.
+He had tried to turn off the machine’s shutoff switch but could not do so.
+Plaintiff’s personal injury lawyer claimed that Ethan Allen knew and discussed this very risk and did not take the necessary precautions.
 Specifically, Ethan Allen knew that the switches, including the shutoff switch which was critical in this case, were located in such a way as to pose a danger.

-Of course, when you read this opinions, you are required to assume all facts most favorable to Plaintiff.
-So Ethan Allen might have good explanations for all of these allegations.
+Of course, when you read these opinions, you are required to assume all facts most favorable to the Plaintiff.
+So Ethan Allen might have good explanations for these allegations.
 Still, it did not leave me with a fuzzy feeling toward one of my favorite furniture stores.